Director of Fine Arts - Coppell ISD

-Mr. Miller serves as Director of Instrumental Music for Coppell ISD since 2020.
-From 2016-2021, he served as the Director of Bands/Fine Arts Department Chair at Coppell HS, a post he has held since May of 2016.
-Under his leadership, the Coppell High School Band has been recognized as a UIL 6A State Marching Band Finalist, a Bands of America Regional Finalist and Medalist, as well as a TMEA 6A State Honor Band Finalist.
+Mr. Miller has served as the Director of Fine Arts for Coppell ISD since 2020.
+From 2016-2021, he served as the Director of Bands at Coppell HS.
+Under his leadership, the Coppell High School Band has been recognized as a UIL 6A State Marching Band Finalist, a Bands of America Regional and Super Regional Finalist and Medalist, as well as a TMEA 6A State Honor Band Finalist.
 2018 marked the Coppell HS Wind Symphony's 8th TMEA State Honor Band appearance.
-In 2016 and 2018, the Coppell Band advanced to the prestigious UIL 6A State Marching Contest and was named a UIL State Marching Band Contest Finalist for the 13th time in the program’s history.
+In 2016, 2018, and 2020, the Coppell Band advanced to the prestigious UIL 6A State Marching Contest and was named a UIL State Marching Band Contest Finalist.

 Mr. Miller taught for 10 seasons on the staff of DCI’s 10-time World Champion Drum Corps – The Cadets.
 The Cadets earned Drum Corps International’s Silver Medal in 2007, Bronze Medal in 2009, Gold Medal in 2011, and Bronze Medals in 2013 and 2014.
-He currently serves as an adjudicator for Drum Corps International in the areas of General Effect and Music Analysis, judging DCI Championships for the first time in 2019 and DCI World Class Championships in 2022.
+He currently serves as an adjudicator for Drum Corps International in the areas of General Effect, Music Analysis, and Brass judging DCI Open Class Championships for the first time in 2019 and DCI World Class Championships in 2022.

-Mr. Miller serves on the Editorial Board for The Instrumentalist Magazine.
-He has been a contributing editor since 2014.
-Previous articles can be viewed by clicking HERE.
+Mr. Miller has served on the Editorial Board for The Instrumentalist Magazine starting in 2014.
+His previous articles can be viewed by clicking HERE.
 Additionally, Mr. Miller serves as an Educational Consultant for Perform America Texas.
-Mr. Miller has presented at both the Texas Bandmasters Association Convention (2019 - with the Coppell HS Wind Symphony) and the centennial Texas Music Educators Association Convention (2020, 2021, 2022) and the Midwest Clinic (2021).
+Mr. Miller has presented at both the Texas Bandmasters Association Convention (2019, 2022), the Texas Music Educators Association Convention (2020, 2021, 2022) and the Midwest Clinic (2021).

-He is the newly-elected Marching Band Vice President of the Texas Music Adjudicators Association, a term which runs until 2024.
+He is the Marching Band Vice President of the Texas Music Adjudicators Association, a term which runs until 2024.
 Mr. Miller is the TMEA Area B Band Chair, having served in Region Leadership positions in TMEA Regions 3, 24, and 31.
-He is the Coordinator of Music Distribution for the TMEA All-State Audition process, seating students in ensembles on Wednesday evenings at the TMEA Clinic/Convention.
-Mr. Miller led TMEA's efforts to reform the Honor Band Process in 2019.
+He is the Coordinator of Music Distribution for the TMEA All-State Audition process and the Chair for the State Honor Band Competition.
 He also served as the coordinator for the TMEA 6A All-State Symphonic Band, the 5A All-State Symphonic Band, as well as a member of the Agenda Committee.
 Mr. Miller led TMEA's efforts to reform the Honor Band Process into a multi-level Prelims-Finals format in 2019.
 In addition, Mr. Miller served the Texas Music Adjudicators Association and the University Interscholastic League as a member of the TMAA Ad-Hoc Marching Band Adjudication Study Committee, developing the marching adjudication system going into place in 2021.
 Mr. Miller is an at-large member of the UIL Marching Band Rules Committee and the liaison between UIL and TMAA focusing on matters of adjudication and competition dynamics.

 Mr. Miller received his Bachelors of Music Education at Loyola University - New Orleans where he served as President of the Loyola University Collegiate Music Education Chapter, President of the Loyola University Bands, and Student Coordinator for the Dean's Student Advisory Council.
 His primary teachers include Dr. Joseph G. Hebert and Col. John R. Bourgeois (conducting), Prof. Sue Loegering Daves (bassoon), and Prof. John Reeks (clarinet).
 In 2008, Mr. Miller was awarded the prestigious UIL Sponsor Excellence Award.
 In 2017, Mr. Miller was inducted into the Alpha Chapter of Phi Beta Mu, the International School Bandmaster Fraternity.

 Mr. Miller and his wife Lori live in Frisco, Texas.
-Lori is the Director of Youth Ministry at St. Gabriel Catholic Community in McKinney.
-Their older son Gerry is a psychology major and tuba player at the University of North Texas.
-Their younger son Benjamin is a bassoonist at Griffin Middle School.
+Lori works in publishing.
+Their older son Gerry is an alum of the University of North Texas.
+Their younger son Benjamin is a bassoonist at Wakeland High School.
 In his spare time, Mr. Miller is an avid fiction reader, having read every work ever awarded the Pulitzer Prize for fiction.
-In addition, he enjoys podcasts on philosophy and aesthetics, distance running, cooking, and playing with the Miller family's two dogs - Max and Aubrey.
+In addition, he enjoys podcasts on philosophy and aesthetics, backpacking, camping, hiking, distance running, cooking, and playing with the Miller family's two dogs - Max and Aubrey.